NicholasSebastian/nicola-store/web/README.md

 # TO DO LIST

 - Header useEffect: if Shopping Bag gets new item added, display a popover.
+- Disallow adding to cart for items that already exist in the cart.

 - Payment System: Direct Transfer or Third-Party Handler?
   - Direct Transfer: